Premier League: Team-by-team guide to the new season

 A new era begins with Graham Potter replacing Chris Hughton, but despite rebooting the Seagulls look set for another grim fight to survive.

-Key man: Brighton only managed 35 league goals last season, and 36-year-old Glenn Murray scored 13 of them.
+Key man: Brighton only managed 35 league goals last season, and 35-year-old Glenn Murray scored 13 of them.
 They look reliant on him again.

 The Irish connection: Shane Duffy needs no introduction but keep an eye on 19-year-old Aaron Connolly, who scored 17 in 20 games for the Under-23s last season and was named the club’s young player of the year.